Network Sovereignty vs Cloud Subscriptions

 • 1× Network Video Recorder (NVR) with 16TB of storage

-• 30 days of continuous 24/7 recording (not just motion clips)
+• 30 days of continuous 24/7 recording rather than clip-based event history

 — McLean Estate Owner